Ahmadmansoor/AdvancedScript/README.md

  - Line number : there are 3 way to set it

- 		1- number + d : it mean the number is int not hex value Like 10d = line number 10
+ 		XXX 1-not supported any more >> number + d : it mean the number is int not hex value Like 10d = line number 10
-		2- number : it mean the number hex value Like 10 = line number 16
-		3- string lable : it mean there are lable in the script it will jmp to 4- set one of them to 0 mean jmp to next line sample :
+		XXX 2-not supported any more >> number : it mean the number hex value Like 10 = line number 16 3- string lable : it mean there are lable in the script it will jmp to 4- set one of them to 0 mean jmp to next line sample :
 		1	varx int,x,0
 		2	varx int,y,10
-		3	if $x>$y,int,0,5d     /// if x>y then it will go to line 4 otherwise go to line 5
+		3	if $x>$y,int,0,Lable1     /// if x>y then it will go to line 4 otherwise go to line 5
 		4	........
 		5	........